 Whether you’ve got a sprawling rural ranch or a tiny urban yard, growing your own organic food is definitely worth the work you put in.
 But, if you can grow your own organic food, and get a higher, healthier yield per foot, that makes the whole process even better.
 As long as you’ve got 4 feet of available growing space, you can grow these three plants easily.
 If you haven’t got enough available space, don’t worry – there’s still plenty of things you can grow in all sorts of innovative ways – check out our vertical garden post and get started on your wall of bounty.

 The three sisters is an ancient Native American tradition, and despite its mythical background, science shows that planting corn, beans, and squashes all together works exceptionally well.
 For those with small growing spaces, you can maximize the variety and quantity of food using this method.
-If you’ve got loads of growing space, there’s still some very good reasons to use the Three Sisters as your companion planting staple.
+If you’ve got loads of growing space, there are still some very good reasons to use the Three Sisters as your companion planting staple.
 According to legend, these three plants were gifts from the deities, to sustain the people spiritually and physically, to be grown, eaten, and celebrated as a trio.
 Thought to be called the Three Sisters because each plant brings something beneficial to the others, these plants are the perfect example of organic symbiotic agriculture.

 Here’s how you do it:

 - When prepping the growing space, make a mound of earth around 4 feet wide and 1-foot high for every six corn plants you plan to grow.

 - Once the danger of frost has passed, place six corn kernels on top of each mound.
 Space them around 10 inches apart in a circle roughly 2 feet in diameter.